string(19) "[Energy-Geothermal]"

 Location

-This research will target areas in BC’s Northwest Region.
+This research targeted a large area of BC’s Northwest Region.

 Geoscience BC encourages anyone planning exploration work to first contact Indigenous groups in the area.
 The Province of British Columbia’s Consultative Areas Database can help with this (https://maps.gov.bc.ca/ess/hm/cadb/).
 The Association for Mineral Exploration (AME) also produces an Indigenous Engagement Guidebook.